Joeboy/scenewriter/README.md

               --letter     US Letter page size
                     -l

-     --output filename     Choose output filename (default is the -o filename     input filename but with pdf extension)
+     --output filename     Choose output filename (default is the input -o filename     filename but with .pdf or .html extension)

                 --help     Show this help